IntersectMBO/lsm-tree/doc/final-report/final-report.md

   better.

-* For I/O performance, we have used the `fio` benchmark tool with the configuration detailed in the appendix *[SSD benchmarking script]*, measuring random 4 KiB reads at QD 32.
+* For I/O performance, we have used the `fio` benchmark tool with the configuration detailed in the appendix in the subsection *[SSD benchmarking script]*, measuring random 4 KiB reads at QD 32.
 For submitting the I/O requests, we have used one core as well as two cores, the latter only for machines with two or more *physical* cores.
 Note that the two-core results we report are aggregates across both cores, not per-core results.

 Furthermore, we have determined the results of a couple of micro-benchmarks created as part of the project: